Spidroin: Industrial and biomedical applications

 In the last decade, much research has been done about spidroin protein and spider silk in order to take advantage of some of its properties, such as its elasticity and strength.
 Spider silk is used in different industries, and its range of applications in biomedicine is increasing every day.
 For example, the military and defense industries use bulletproof vests made from these fibers.

 Recombinant spidroin has been successfully obtained in both eukaryotic and prokaryotic cells although there were some difficulties in the procedure due to the length of the gene sequence.
 Thanks to expression and the cloning work, it is possible to obtain large-scale production of spidroin which provides new opportunities for the manufacture of new biomaterials.
-There have been attempts to generate transgenic tobacco and potato plants that express remarkable amounts of recombinant Nephila clavipes dragline proteins.
+There have been attempts to generate transgenic tobacco and potato plants that express remarkable amounts of recombinant Trichonephila clavipes dragline proteins.

 Furthermore, fibers developed from spidroin are tolerated in vitro, in cell culture, and in vivo, in animals like pigs, as no signs of either inflammatory response nor body reaction were shown to these fibers.
 These results suggest that they could be used in medicine without risk of biocompatibility issues and thus potentially lead to many new opportunities in tissue engineering and regenerative medicine.

 The way spiders produce spidroin in micelles has inspired a method of mass-producing recombinant proteins.
 By fusing a pH-insensitive, charge-reversed mutant of spidroin N-terminal domain to the proteins to produce, much more soluble proteins can be produced in E. coli.